NielsPilgaard/Pilgaard.Blog/src/Pilgaard.Blog/Pages/posts/making-a-blog/7-blogpost-navigation.md

 ﻿Currently navigating between posts is cumbersome, so I wanted to add easy navigation.

-To do this, I made a `BlogPostNavigation` component and added it to my `BlogPostComponent`.
+To do this, I made a `BlogPostNavigation` component and added it to my `BlogPostComponent`

 All my blog posts are currently stored in-code, so it's luckily very easy to determine whether there's a next/previous post in the series:

-`BlogPostNavigation.razor`:
+`BlogPostNavigation.razor`
 ```csharp
 <div class="mt-5">
 <BlogPostNavigationButton BlogPost="_previousBlogPost"